 Title II FHA Loans

 Also, the home’s foundation must be inspected and found to meet the Permanent Foundations Guide for Manufactured Homes.
-If additions have been made to the home, the home also needs to be inspected to make sure it meets HUD standards for the load on the foundation.
-If you've had prior inspections of the foundation or home conditions, you may use these documents.
+If additions have been made to the home, the structure also needs to be inspected to make sure it meets the HUD code for the load on the foundation.
+If you’ve had prior inspections of the foundation or home conditions, you may use these documents.

 Title II loan limits will vary depending on where you live.
 You can use this HUD search tool to find the limit in your area.